NorthernMechatronics/tflm_digits/README.md

 If you choose to use an operation either not currently within AllOpsResolver – that is, it exists in Tensorflow Core but not in Tensorflow Lite, you must first verify whether [Tensorflow Lite already supports it](https://www.tensorflow.org/mlir/tfl_ops).
 If it exists, you need to quantize the model with that given operation after training, and explicitly declare it using the function `tflite::MicroMutableOpResolver AddCustom()`.
 If you need to create a custom operator, you will need to follow the steps in [building and testing your own](https://www.tensorflow.org/lite/guide/ops_compatibility) before importing it into the model.

-[Tensorflow Lite does not recommend building your own operations](https://www.tensorflow.org/lite/guide/ops_compatibility) unless needed for performance and size reasons.
+In general, [Tensorflow Lite does not recommend building your own operations](https://www.tensorflow.org/lite/guide/ops_compatibility) unless needed for performance and size reasons.

-If you add `#include "tensorflow/lite/micro/all_ops_resolver.h"`, you will declare the all_ops_resolver before declaring the interpreter:
+On the other hand, if you move forward with importing all of the resolver operations, you will declare the all_ops_resolver before declaring the interpreter:

 ```
+#include "tensorflow/lite/micro/all_ops_resolver.h"
+...
 static tflite::AllOpsResolver resolver;
 ```

 ### How to use Netron

 [Netron](www.netron.app) is a open-source project that allows you to view the different layers and operations of a model.
-To use the service, upload your generated model (whether quantized or not).
+To use the service, upload your generated .tflite model (whether quantized or not).

 ![Picture of Netron's app](/images/netron_details.png)